 My definition of "otherkin-related" is fairly loose for the purposes of this list.
-There are some items (particularly books) that are about or directly mention/relate to otherkin as such, but not a whole lot of these exist yet (2014).
+There are some items (particularly books) that are about or directly mention/relate to otherkin as such, but not very many of these exist.
 Therefore, a lot of items in these lists are there because they might be of interest to otherkin for one reason or another: they offer lore or depictions of a certain 'kin-type, they have a feeling of glamour/the Majik, they are related to spiritual traditions otherkin are commonly involved in, etc.

 Please note that a listing here does not necessarily constitute a personal endorsement.
-Some of these are recommendations from other people and I haven't personally read/viewed/listened to them all.
+Some of these are old recommendations from other people I collected back in the early 2000s, and I haven't personally read/viewed/listened to them all.

-For further reading (pun intended), see also: the Media category on AnOtherWiki, Wildmuse's Bibliography of Faerie , and the bibliography from GURPS Faerie (yes, really! some RPGs are fairly well-researched).
+For further reading (pun intended), see also: the Media category on AnOtherWiki, Wildmuse's Bibliography of Faerie , and the bibliography from GURPS Faerie (yes, really!).

 Non-Fiction | Fiction and Poetry | Film & TV | Music | Not Recommended